Donate Today!

 Into the Woods with Ink and Watercolors

 Led by Teaching artist Judy Cline, artists from four CommonBond Communities participated in a weekly class via zoom.
 Participants studied concepts such as line, composition, color mixing, value, and contrast, as well as watercolors skills and techniques.
 The class concept was inspired by the beauty and richness of nature and the musical Into the Woods by Stephen Sondheim.
 Artists gained confidence in drawing and painting and learned from one another, creating amazing work.
-To see artwork created during this class, view this Into the Woods slideshow.
+Click below to see artwork created during this class.

 Collage!
 From Scraps to Works of ART